In this article

 The National Survey on Drug Use and Health reported an estimated 6.25 percent of Texas residents used illegal drugs in the past month.
-While this number is less than the national average of 8.02 percent, any drug use and abuse places a person at risk for ill health effects, addiction, and in some cases, death.
+While this number is less than the national average of 8.02 percent, any drug use and abuse places a person at risk for negative health effects, addiction, and in some cases, death.
 How do we reverse this epidemic?
 Texas drug and alcohol treatment centers strive to lead the nation in rehabilitation and care that makes a difference.

 The Lone Star State is the largest state in the continental United States.
-With deserts, pine forests, rolling hills, an eclectic music scene, and a Mexican influence, Texas truly does have something for everyone- Texas drug and alcohol treatment centers are no different.
+With deserts, pine forests, rolling hills, an eclectic music scene, and a Mexican influence, Texas truly does have something for everyone- Texas drug and alcohol treatment cent ers are no different.
 Texas is the desired recovery destination for thousands of people each and every year, and it can be yours as well.

-How Addiction Treatment in Texas Helps
+How can Addiction Treatment Centers in Texas Help Me?

 While addiction is prominent in Texas, many are hesitant or resistant to get treatment.
 They may be afraid to admit to friends and family they have a problem, feel they are unable to escape work or caregiver duties, or may not recognize they have a problem.
 Regardless of the reasons not to seek addiction treatment, there are many ways Texas drug and alcohol treatment centers can help.
-Examples include:

 - Avoiding long-term mental and physical health complications relating to substance abuse.